How To Gain Weight

 Eat more calories than your body consumes

 That’s all there is to it.
+How to gain weight is not a secret.
 All the weight gain tips and diets you may come across are ways to achieve the above.
 It’s simple physics really.
 If you put more stuff into your body than your body burns, then there will be stuff leftover.
 This leftover stuff will be the weight that you gain.

 Again, weight gain in the most simple terms is all about the amount of calories you eat versus the amount of calories your body uses in a single day.
 You can turn this into a math formula: